 Nothing says “summer” like sweet and juicy watermelon, don’t you agree?
-I think that this fun and refreshing popsicle recipe is the perfect treat for cooling down in a heat wave!
-Also, these homemade watermelon popsicles are only 70 calories each.
-So now we have a guilt-free sweet treat on our hands 😃!
+We think that this fun homemade popsicle recipe is the perfect treat for cooling down in a heatwave!
+Also, they’re only 70 calories each.
+So now we have a guilt-free sweet treat on our hands!

 Next, the popsicles need a white layer to represent the inside of the watermelon rind.
-It turns out that this is nice and easy!
-The answer is a little coconut milk- but be selective with your coconut milk.
-You want the thickest, creamiest stuff, or else your DIY popsicles won’t be tasty.
-So pass on the thinner coconut “beverages” and buy yourself canned coconut milk!
+To create this effect, we use a layer of coconut milk.
+However, be selective with this ingredient.
+You need it to be thick and creamy.
+Otherwise, your homemade popsicles won’t be tasty.
+So, pass on the thinner coconut “beverages” and buy yourself canned coconut milk.

 Finally, we need to represent that beautiful green skin.
-I know that mint tastes great with watermelon, but this popsicle needs something else … and what else but kiwi?
-This is another tasty addition that also keeps to the low carb spirit of this dessert.
+We know that mint tastes great with watermelon, but this popsicle needs something else … and what else but kiwi?
+This is another tasty addition that also keeps to the low-calorie spirit of this dessert.

 Well, with just a few ingredients and some patience you’ve whipped up a batch of low-calorie popsicles with the taste and look of fresh watermelon slices.
 Let them freeze solid and then get them to the poolside – stat!